phaphu007/phaphu007/README.md

 ## 🚀 About Me

-- 🔭 I'm currently developing a chatbot system to assist students with internship and cooperative education information.
-- 🌱 Learning Backend Development, System Design, API Development, and Database Architecture.
-- 💬 Ask me about TypeScript, NestJS, REST APIs, Prisma ORM, and Database Design.
-- 🤝 Interested in Backend Engineering, AI Chatbots, and Software Development.
-- ⚡ Passionate about solving real-world problems through software development.
+🔭 Aspiring Backend Developer passionate about building reliable and efficient systems.

+💻 Working with NestJS, PHP, MySQL, React, TypeScript, and JavaScript.

+🗄️ Interested in API Development, Database Design, System Architecture, and Backend Technologies.

+🔌 Previously worked with Arduino and Cisco Packet Tracer for embedded systems and networking fundamentals.

+🌱 Currently expanding my knowledge in scalable backend systems and software engineering best practices.

+⚡ Always eager to learn, improve, and build impactful software solutions.

 ---